 The Right Time for Antimicrobials

 Let’s talk about antimicrobials.
-Recent studies have shown large strides both in the availability of research and interest in the concept of a microbiome.1,2,6 It has been demonstrated that certain pathogens such as Porphyromonas gingivalis play large roles in the microbial population of an active periodontal pocket.2,8,9,10 However, the question looms: when we eliminate one pathogen, sometimes present in ten times that of a healthy pocket’s microbial population, what bacteria will fill the gap?2,9,10
+Studies have shown large strides both in the availability of research and interest in the concept of a microbiome.1,3,4 It has been demonstrated that certain pathogens, such as Porphyromonas gingivalis, play large roles in the microbial population of an active periodontal pocket.3,5-7 However, the question looms: When we eliminate one pathogen, sometimes present at ten times that of a healthy pocket’s microbial population, what bacteria will fill the gap?3,6,7

-When placing an antimicrobial on someone with an easily-eliminated local factor that will most likely resolve their disease, are we utilizing antimicrobials unnecessarily?
+When placing an antimicrobial on someone with an easily eliminated local factor that will most likely resolve their disease, are we utilizing antimicrobials unnecessarily?
 When utilizing narrow-spectrum antimicrobials to eliminate one species of bacteria, could we be causing more harm than good by disrupting a person’s natural oral microbiome?
-Will this lead to periodontal infections more so than what we have seen before, those led in numbers by pathogens unaffected, tolerant, or resistant to our available antimicrobials?4,9
+Will this lead to periodontal infections more so than what we have seen before, those led in numbers by pathogens unaffected, tolerant, or resistant to our available antimicrobials?6,8

-However, when placing those antimicrobials on an appropriately-selected patient, should we be supplementing with probiotics to fill the gaps on purpose with the right bacteria?5 Studies have shown that there is more to the development of a periodontal biofilm than a simple accumulation and lack of removal.
-Certain bacteria can actually facilitate the attachment of other, select bacteria in the biofilm.8 Do we have the potential to discourage the development of a biofilm simply by adding the right bacteria?5
+However, when placing those antimicrobials on an appropriately selected patient, should we be supplementing with probiotics to fill the gaps on purpose with the right bacteria?9 Studies have shown that there is more to the development of a periodontal biofilm than a simple accumulation and lack of removal.
+Certain bacteria can actually facilitate the attachment of other, select bacteria in the biofilm.5 Do we have the potential to discourage the development of a biofilm simply by adding the right bacteria?9

 In conclusion, hygienists must be discriminatory in their treatment planning when placing antimicrobials.
 A blanket periodontal protocol for all patients should not exist.
-One must ask: what is the causative factor?
-If that cause is a local factor, eliminate it by scaling and root planing alone or the resolution of a contributing iatrogenic restorative element.
+One must ask: What is the causative factor?
+If that cause is a local factor, eliminate it by non-surgical periodontal therapy alone or the resolution of a contributing iatrogenic restorative element.

-However, if the cause is an environmental or systemic factor and their progression of disease seems to continue even in the absence of subgingival calculus or local contributing agents, antimicrobials may be just what we need in the fight to alter their oral microbiome.2,3,8,9,10 Treatment of those patients should be deferred until systemic inflammation is controlled.3 This is easily identified by a comprehensive health check, review of medications, and blood pressure screening at the beginning of the appointment.
+However, if the cause is an environmental or systemic factor and the progression of disease seems to continue even in the absence of biofilm or local contributing agents, antimicrobials may be just what we need in the fight to alter their oral microbiome.2,3,5-7 Treatment of those patients should be deferred until systemic inflammation is controlled.2 This is easily identified by a comprehensive health check, review of medications, and blood pressure screening at the beginning of the appointment.

-Treating a person before generalized inflammatory diseases are controlled is setting the patient up for failure.3 If the treatment is rendered during an active swing of their systemic disease, it increases the chance that the disease will not resolve, elevating the likelihood of antimicrobial resistance or tolerance.3,4 Think about the functional approach and the fact that their systemic health is the cause of their disease.
-Stop treating the symptom and start treating the cause.
+Treating a person before generalized inflammatory diseases are controlled is setting the patient up for failure.2 If the treatment is rendered during an active swing of their systemic disease, it increases the chance that the disease will not resolve, elevating the likelihood of antimicrobial resistance or tolerance.2,8 Think about the functional approach and the fact that their systemic health is the cause of their disease.
+Stop treating the symptoms and start treating the cause.

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on high-quality education.
 Click here now.